oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

     ![Edit ADB](images/adb_edit.png "Edit ADB")

-2. In the OCI Console, Navigate to Oracle Databases -> Autonomous Database and you should see your ADB back in a "Scaling In Progress" state, decreasing the CPU and Storage.
+2. In the OCI Console, Navigate to Oracle Databases -> Autonomous Database and you should see your ADB in the "Scaling In Progress" state, decreasing the CPU and Storage.

 3. Of course you can also watch it from Kubernetes: